—from The Secret Book of Awakening 1: Essays on Esoteric Religious Completion,

 But the sage goes much further.
 He performs everything he does with firm nonaction.

 Life is action.
 Saying the sage practices nonaction could sound anti-life.
-However, since the essence of life isn’t merely the function of getting things accomplished, the sage knows the bliss of the big picture that the rest of us may be missing.
+However, since the essence of life isn’t merely the function of accomplishing tasks, the sage knows the bliss of the big picture that the rest of us may be missing.

-Creativity is intrinsically good, which is a way of saying there’s nothing wrong with getting something done.
+Creativity is intrinsically good, which is a way of saying there is nothing wrong with getting something done.
 God/Tao is correct in saying He created the world and said it was good.
 There is nothing essentially bad about creativity in itself.

 Dzogchen practitioners should note that Lao Tzu’s ‘nonaction’ is very similar to the Dzogchen trekchö term ‘nonthought.’
 For both the practice is perfect peace, and one is complete in God with no need for action/thought.
 This nonaction/nonthought ‘arises,’ accompanied by bliss and lucidity.
 The sage reaches the point where he can create thoughts and take actions without any clinging to them.
 The actions he is taking are the nonactions of Tao, his thinking is the nonthought of Dzogchen.